mongodb/devcenter/README.md

 ### Unit tests

 We use Jest to unit test our components.
-In the `src/components` directory, each component should have its own directory containing a file ending in `.test-api.tsx` that contains all test cases for that component.
+In the `src/components` directory, each component should have its own directory containing a file ending in `.test.tsx` that contains all test cases for that component.

 Run `yarn test` to run unit tests.